 A c-section, is a surgical method used to deliver a baby.
 It involves making incisions in the mother's abdominal wall and uterus.
 On the other hand a vaginal delivery involves the baby being delivered through the birth canal through the vagina.
 A vaginal birth is referred to as “natural” childbirth.
 Generally, c-sections are reserved for when a natural childbirth is not a safe option.
 Often times they are perform in emergency situations.
 For example, if a vaginal birth would cause the baby to suffer a birth injury such as shoulder dystocia, birth hypoxia, or a spinal cord injury, then the obstetrician would opt for a c-section.
 C-sections are often performed when complications arise during delivery.
 For example, if through fetal monitoring the doctor detects that the baby is in distress, then the doctor may determine that an emergency c-section is necessary for the health of the baby and mother.
-It is important that for the medical staff to closely monitor a mother who is in labor in order to detect any signs of distress.
-Failure to deliver a baby via c-section in a timely manner may cause the baby to suffer serious harm such as a brain injury, cerebral palsy, seizures, developmental delays, or another serious personal injury.
-If you or your baby suffered a serious injury as a result of a failure of health care professionals to timely perform a c-section, it is important that you immediately contact an experienced Bronx Delayed C-Section Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.C-Section Indicators
+If you or your baby suffered a serious injury as a result of a failure of health care professionals to timely perform a c-section, it is important that you immediately contact an experienced Bronx delayed c-section injury lawyer who will help you pursue compensation for your medical bills and other losses through a personal injury claim.C-section indicators

 An important way for doctors to determine if a c-section is required is by monitoring the baby’s heart rate through fetal monitoring.
 If fetal monitoring shows that the baby’s heart rate has decelerated or fluctuates in an inappropriate manner, then it is up to the medical staff to intervene to ensure the health of the baby and the mother.
 In some cases intervention means an emergency C-Section.
 If fetal monitoring indicates that the baby is in distress, it is generally important for the medical staff to perform a c-section immediately to prevent or minimize injury to the baby or to the mother.